Vinil30/ScalerZoom/README.md

 # Note for recruiters:
-Please wiat for 1 min while the backend is loading, as I am using free-tier service of Render, it may spin-down after 15 mins of inactivity.
-So, please wait for a minute and then reload the website for the backend to be loaded.
+Please wait for 1 minute while the backend loads.
+Since the application is hosted on Render’s free tier, the server may spin down after 15 minutes of inactivity.
+If that happens, give it about a minute to restart, then reload the website.

 # AI Zoom Clone